fluidity-money/fluidity-app/database/README.md

 ## Guidelines to follow

-- All files/folders start with an ID xxx-[Name].
+- All folders start with an ID xxx-[Name].
 IDs should ONLY consist of numbers!

-- Folder names should start with 1xx

-- File names should start with 0xx

-- Order DOES matter.
-Please don't go and mess with the order of the existing SQL files (Unless you know what you're doing!)

-- All names should have a unique xxx identifier.
-DBmate will not run/find files with duplicate identifiers
+- Migrations should follow the format of (year . month . date . hour . minute . seconds) . - category . _ . name . .sql

 ## Creating new Migrations

-1. Find/Create your SQL directory.

-2. Create a new SQL file.
-This should begin with the next available xxx identifier in the directory
+1. Run the script `create-migration.sh` to create a new migration

-3. At the top of the SQL file, write `-- migrate:up`.
+2. At the top of the SQL file, write `-- migrate:up`.
 All subsequent SQL will be performed in 'Up' migrations.

-4. At the bottom of the SQL file, write `-- migrate:down`.
+3. At the bottom of the SQL file, write `-- migrate:down`.
 All subsequent SQL will be performed in 'Down' migrations.

 ## Creating a new DB